OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-24.md

 Then the servant took ten of his master’s camels and departed, taking with him a variety of good things from his master.
 He set out and went to Mesopotamia, to the city of Nahor.

 ## Genesis 24:11
-He made the camels kneel down outside the city by the well of water at evening time, the time when women go out to draw water.
+He settled the camels outside the city by the well of water at evening, the time when women typically go out to draw water.

 ## Genesis 24:12
 And he prayed, “Lord, God of my master Abraham, please grant me success today, and show kindness to my master Abraham.